-What is interior design (and what does an interior designer do)?
-Is the most important and common questions regarding to the profession.
+What is interior design?
+This is the most common questions regarding to the profession!

-Unfortunately, people think that interior design profession is all about color selection and furniture rearrangement.
-People are not aware that the profession encompass a lot of the technical complexity such as the efforts to meet building regulations, sustainability criteria, fire and safety standards, and accessibility requirements.
+Unfortunately, many people think that interior design is all about color selection and furniture rearrangement.
+They are not aware that our profession encompass a lot of technical complexity.

 Additionally, interior designers have legal responsibility regarding to their work and its impact on their clients and the general public as well.
-For this reason, professional interior designers can’t participate their work without professional license.
+Thus, professional interior designers can’t participate their work without professional license.

 What is interior design?

-Interior design is a multi-faceted profession in which creative and technical solutions are applied within a structure to achieve a built interior environment.
+It is a multi-faceted profession in which creative and technical solutions are applied within a structure to achieve a built environment.
 These solutions are functional, enhance the quality of life and culture of the occupants, and are aesthetically attractive.

 Designs are created in response to and coordinated with the building shell, and acknowledge the physical location and social context of the project.
 Designs must adhere to code and regulatory requirements, and encourage the principles of environmental sustainability.

-The interior design process follows a systematic and coordinated methodology, including research, analysis and integration of knowledge into the creative process, whereby the needs and resources of the client are satisfied to produce an interior space that fulfills the project goals.
+The work process follows a systematic and coordinated methodology.
+It include research, analysis and integration of knowledge into the creative process.
+Whereby, the needs and resources of the client are satisfied to produce a space that fulfills the project goals.

-Interior design includes a scope of services performed by a professional design practitioner, qualified by means of education, experience, and examination, to protect and enhance the life, health, safety and welfare of the public.
+It includes a scope of services performed by a professional design practitioner.
+They are qualified by means of education, experience, and examination.
+Their focus is to protect and enhance the life, health, safety and welfare of the public.